Western States Heatwave And Wildfires: Are Smoke, Damage Worst Over Labor Day Weekend Ever?

 A second fire in Southern California, the #PalmerFire, burned thousands of acres along with Los Angeles’ destructive #LaTuna fire Sunday as wildfires raged throughout Southern and Northern California.
 The western states’ heatwave is contributing to fire danger as temperatures in the southern San Francisco Bay Area topped 115 degrees on September 2.

-A high pressure system hovering over California and no offshore breezes are responsible for the extreme heat in the Bay Area extending into Central and Southern California, according to the National Weather Service.
+A high-pressure system hovering over California and no offshore breezes are responsible for the extreme heat in the Bay Area extending into Central and Southern California, according to the National Weather Service.
 Heat advisories and excessive heat warnings through Labor Day cover about two-thirds of the state, the NWS reports.

 Gusty winds and low humidity caused the NWS to issue a red flag fire warning throughout the northwest, including large parts of Oregon, Washington State, northern and central Idaho, all of Montana, and large parts of Wyoming and North and South Dakota.